changetocoding/WebLessonPlan/TemplateForLessons.md

 # Lesson time to deliever:
 Unknown...

+# Teacher instruction

 # Course materials
+Additional course materials that can be used
 - Material 1
-and or lesson info

-# Teacher instruction & Recommendations
+# Recommendations
-- Explain ...
+- Additional notes
-- Be aware of ...
-- You can make it more interactive by ...

 # Homework